WilloD107/Proj-Hope/README.md

 ## (6) Install Service

-We'll install `project-Hope` as a service:
+We'll install `Proj-Hope` as a service:

 1. Open the `bin` directory:

 ```
-cd ~/project-Hope/bin
+cd ~/Proj-Hope/bin
 ```

 2. Run the *installation script* and follow the instructions: